slakpi/piwx/README.md

 It is not necessary to assign LEDs sequentially.
-Unassigned LEDs will just remain off. `piwx` supports a brightness option with 256 levels of brightness where 0 is off and 255 is full intensity.
+Unassigned LEDs will just remain off. `piwx` supports a brightness option with 256 levels of brightness where 0 or `off` is off and 255 is full intensity.

     # Set LED brightness
     brightness=64;